 3. Explain the Impact Their Action Had

-Next you need to explain what impact their actions had.
+Next, you need to explain what impact their actions had.

-This could be a practical impact, such as a financial loss for the company or an emotional one, such as lowering the morale of the team or creating negative feelings for other people.
+This could be a practical impact, such as a financial loss for the company, or an emotional one, such as lowering the morale of the team or creating negative feelings for other people.

 The feedback recipient may not be aware of the impact that their actions have, so it is worth explaining it to them.

 Alternatively, you could ask the person what they think the impact of their actions is.
-This is a useful tactic if you aim to coach an employee and help them learn something, as to figure something out rather than being told can be a more effective way to learn.
+This is a useful tactic if you aim to coach an employee and help them learn something, and to figure something out rather than being told can be a more effective way to learn.

 Following on with our example, you could say to Amy, ‘The customer was quite upset when they received the materials with the wrong logo because they needed them urgently for an event.